Direct payments from social services are payments made to you or the person you’re looking after so that you can buy care services for yourself.

 – Wages and processing of wages to the carers are handled by us

--All CRB checks and insurance is covered by us
+-All DBS checks and insurance is covered by us